lexerdev/documentation/source/index.md

   - <a href='http://github.com/tripit/slate'>(Docs Powered by Slate)</a>

 includes:
-  - identities
   - command
   - activity
+  - identities

 search: true
 ---

 # Introduction

-HELLO WORLD

 Welcome to the Lexer API documentation.

 We currently offer the following APIs to our clients:

+- **Command API**: Allowing you to read the data powering charts.

+- **Chatbot API**: Integrating your chatbot to claim ownership of conversations it is handling.

+- **Activity API**: Allowing you to read team performance metrics collected about your team in Engage.

 - **Identity API**: Allowing clients to Contribute and Consume Identity data from the Lexer platform.

 All of our APIs communicate via HTTPS and JSON data.
-We offer Ruby Gems for most of our APIs.

-Our _Event_ and _Publish_ APIs are currently under development.
+Our _Activity_ API is currently under development.

 ## Fair Use